SabrinaGir/portfolio/README.md

 - need to make my website responsive on mobile
     - make font size decrease at certain pixel size

-- have a bug displaying the two projects side by side; will come back tomorrow to fix it.
+- have a bug displaying the two projects side by side; will come back tomorrow to fix it. - SOLVED
+    - just a small mistake, i was applying flex to the children instead of the parent